-This is one of the most highly coveted dining reservations on Disney property, so calling for advance dining reservations (ADRs) is a must for this popular
+This is one of the most highly coveted dining reservations on Disney property and securing an Advance Dining Reservation (ADR) is a must for this popular

 character dining venue.
 Cinderella and several of her princess friends will be in attendance at the meals and will pose for photos with guests.